tzolov/elasticsearch-hadoop/README.md

 ESTarget esTarget = new ESTarget("localhost", 9200, "twitter/count/");
 pipeline.write(myWritableSchemaCollection, esTarget);
 ```
-The output data format is specified by a Java class.
+The output data format is specified as Java class.
 This approach uses Jackson's object serialization (inside the `RestClient`)
-to convert the class instances into a proper JSON source object.
+to convert the class instances into JSON source objects.

-Note: Because of Crunch the provided class has to be a `Writable` instance although you can leave the `readFields()` and `write()`
+Note: Crunch requires that the class implements the `Writable` interface.
+The `readFields()` and `write()`
-methods implementation empty.
+methods implementation can be empty.

 ```java
 public class MyWritableSchema implements Writable, Serializable {